gchibeni/EM-OptiFlow/README.md

 3. Go to **Edit → Preferences → Add-ons → OptiFlow → Presets** and click **Import Preset**, or drop the file directly into the `meshes/` folder inside the addon directory
 4. The new preset appears immediately in the Mesh dropdown

 Presets can be renamed or deleted from the same Preferences panel.
-The built-in `TILE` preset cannot be deleted.